Mdlalose4life/wireframing/README.md

 - **Example**: A mobile wireframe ensures the team prioritizes intuitive layout and responsive design before deciding on fonts or colors.

+## Types of Wireframes

+Wireframes help visualize the layout and flow of a product before development.
+There are two main types:

+### Low-Fidelity Wireframes
+These are basic, often hand-drawn or simple digital sketches.
+They show structure and content placement without much detail.

+- **Used:** Early in the design process
+- **Purpose:** Brainstorming, quick feedback
+- **Style:** Simple shapes, placeholder text, no styling

+### High-Fidelity Wireframes
+These closely resemble the final design, showing detailed layout, real content, and sometimes interactivity.

+- **Used:** Later in the design process
+- **Purpose:** Usability testing, developer handoff
+- **Style:** Accurate spacing, branding, styled elements

+---

+## Wireframe Type in This Project

+The wireframe used here is a **high-fidelity** wireframe.

+It includes detailed UI elements and real content, making it suitable for usability testing and guiding the development phase.

 ## Use Cases

 - Planning user interfaces for websites and mobile apps